Sabevi/Sabevi/README.md

 **About me**

+- 👩🏽‍💻 A Junior Software Developer
+- 👩🏽‍🎓 A Msc Sociology Graduate from [Sciences Po](https://https://sciencespo.fr/)
 - Trilingual (🇮🇹 🇲🇫 🇬🇧)
-- 👩🏽‍💻 A Junior Software Developer, currently studying at [Ada Tech School](https://https://adatechschool.fr/)
-- 👩🏽‍🎓 A Msc Sociology Graduate from [Sciences Po](https://https://sciencespo.fr/)

 **About the GIF on the right**